macarons0t/Project/README.md

 <img width="813" alt="Screenshot 2022-12-08 at 2 26 42 AM" src="https://user-images.githubusercontent.com/80460831/206265454-3a3ef1c8-ea69-477c-9bcf-745c97b1dc90.png">

 ## 4. Connecting to Discord
-Aim: Triggering an action in GitHub
-When there is a new commit or pull request in my Project Repository, an action in GitHub for Discord will notify me.
+Aim: Triggering an action in GitHub when there is a new commit or pull request in my Project Repository, an action in GitHub for Discord will notify me.

 ### 4.1 Discord Webhook
 First, I created a new server on my Discord channel and copied the Webhook URL (private).

 Webhooks?
 An easy way to post messages from apps and websites like GitHub into Discord.
 A POST request will be sent to the Discord Webhook URL when events happen in my GitHub Project Repo.
 This can users/collaborators in my Discord channel be informed about updates or releases to my GitHub Project Repo!
+The drawback is that the webhook has no authentication strategy, so my channel may be spammed if it falls into the wrong hands!

 <img width="929" alt="Screenshot 2022-12-08 at 1 07 52 PM" src="https://user-images.githubusercontent.com/80460831/206361752-9a94bee4-b4e8-4963-9c04-23585d6c6f72.png">